AsheraCordova/Core/README.md

 bufferedImageScalingMethod | enum		| Scalr is used for resizing BufferedImage.
 Scalr provides various methods of resizing.
 See [https://github.com/rkalla/imgscalr].
 Only works if useBufferedImage is set to true.

 ## Overlay Images
 SWT framework cannot overlayout one transparent image above the another.
-When we overlay 2 images over one another using ImageView, the top image of swt covers the bottom image and the botton image is clipped from view.
-To over come the issue, ImageView in swt has attribute which can draw multiple images using gc.
+When we overlay 2 images over one another using ImageView, the top image of swt covers the bottom image and the bottom image is clipped from view.
+To overcome the issue, ImageView in swt has attribute which can draw multiple images using gc.
 The attributes are explained below:

 Name                	| Type 			|Description
 -------------       	| -------------		|-------------